 2.0, or informally as

-For example, creating a QWindow or QWidget, and setting its size to 200x200 will result in a corresponding window of 200x200 pixels on a normal density display (with a device pixel ratio of 1.0), but will result in a window of 400x400 pixel on a high density display (with a device pixel ratio of 2.0).
+For example, creating a QWindow or QWidget, and setting its size to 200x200 will cover 200x200 display pixels on a normal density display (with a device pixel ratio of 1.0), but will cover 400x400 pixels on a high density display (with a device pixel ratio of 2.0).

 This model applies to most units in higher level Qt Gui, Widgets, and Quick APIs, including widget and item geometry, event geometry, desktop, window and screen geometry, as well as animation velocities.